hyperledger/bevel/platforms/corda-ent/configuration/roles/create/certificates/cenm/Readme.md

 ##### Input Variables

     path: The path to the directory is specified here.
-    recurse: Yes/No to recursively check inside the path specified.

 ##### Output Variables

     ambassadordir_check: Variable which stores the status of the directory presence

 #### 2. Create the ambassador directory if it doesn't exist
-This tasks create the ambassador directory if it doesn't exist
+This tasks create the ambassador directory if it doesn't exist.
+Calls common role in shared/configuration/roles/check/setup
 ##### Input Variables

     path: The path to the directory is specified here.
-    recurse: Yes/No to recursively check inside the path specified.
+    check: "ensure_dir"

-**when**: It runs when **ambassadordir_check** variable exists
+**when**: It runs when **ambassadordir_check** variable is false.

 #### 3. Check if the ambassador tls is already created
 This tasks checks if the ambassador tls is already created and stored in the vault